LinkSlayer64/online-randomizer-offline/README.md

 Online Randomizer - Offline
 ===
 This repository is a probably unsanctioned fork of Sanqui's online randomizer.
 I spoke on twitter once about adding a feature.
 They told me where the repository was.
-They also didn't say no I can;t add the feature, but they didn't say yes.
+They also didn't say no I can't add the feature, nor did they say yes I could.
 Haven't gotten ahold of them since.
 Additionally, I have no idea who the original artists are, and I didn't find much info on who they were.
 I know one is EndlessBeat, but I only know of them.
 So this is the unauthorized offline fork.
 I definitely violate Sanqui's license term #2.
 But by running offline, it technically does not violate license term #1.
 If I get asked to remove this, I will.
 And I will try to find the other artists in the meantime.
-If you are one and are okay with giving me permission or want you're removed, send me a message.
+If you are one and are okay with giving me permission or want your sprites removed, send me a message.

 What Can I expect?
 ---
 Not a whole lot to be honest.
 This is a project fueled by one purpose - allow me to play through Gen 1 with Dedenne as my starter. currently, the randomizer has no feature to choose your starter.
-As a side effect of my inability to host it.
-It should also get an offline functionality.
-Or a facsimile thereof.
+As a side effect of my inability to host it it should also get an offline functionality, or a facsimile thereof.
 It has 5% more windows support than it did before, via the convert_sprites.bat file.

 How do I use it?
 ---
 It's not really ready yet.
 But here's the beginning.